-Resetting Hasura Migrations and Metadata
+Reset Hasura Migrations and Metadata

-This page explains how to reset the state of Migrations and create new migrations from the state that is on the server.
+This page explains how to reset the state of Migrations and create new Migrations from the state that is on the server.
 This can be useful if the current migration state on your local machine is corrupted.

 Step 1: Delete or backup the local migration files

-Move all your migrations to a backup folder, in case you need them later.
+Move all your Migrations to a backup folder, in case you need them later.

 You can use the following bash move command to move the folder: